Metallurgy: History

 Historical developments in ferrous metallurgy can be found in a wide variety of past cultures and civilizations.
-This includes the ancient and medieval kingdoms and empires of the Middle East and Near East, ancient Iran, ancient Egypt, ancient Nubia, and Anatolia (Turkey), Ancient Nok, Carthage, the Greeks and Romans of ancient Europe, medieval Europe, ancient and medieval China, ancient and medieval India, ancient and medieval Japan, amongst others.
-Many applications, practices, and devices associated or involved in metallurgy were established in ancient China, such as the innovation of the blast furnace, cast iron, hydraulic-powered trip hammers, and double acting piston bellows.
+This includes the ancient and medieval kingdoms and empires of the Middle East and Near East, ancient Iran, ancient Egypt, ancient Nubia, and Anatolia in present-day Turkey, Ancient Nok, Carthage, the Celts, Greeks and Romans of ancient Europe, medieval Europe, ancient and medieval China, ancient and medieval India, ancient and medieval Japan, amongst others.

-A 16th century book by Georg Agricola called De re metallica describes the highly developed and complex processes of mining metal ores, metal extraction and metallurgy of the time.
+A 16th century book by Georg Agricola, De re metallica, describes the highly developed and complex processes of mining metal ores, metal extraction, and metallurgy of the time.
 Agricola has been described as the "father of metallurgy".

 Extraction

 Extractive metallurgy is the practice of removing valuable metals from an ore and refining the extracted raw metals into a purer form.
 In order to convert a metal oxide or sulphide to a purer metal, the ore must be reduced physically, chemically, or electrolytically.
 Extractive metallurgists are interested in three primary streams: feed, concentrate (metal oxide/sulphide) and tailings (waste).

 After mining, large pieces of the ore feed are broken through crushing or grinding in order to obtain particles small enough, where each particle is either mostly valuable or mostly waste.
 Concentrating the particles of value in a form supporting separation enables the desired metal to be removed from waste products.

 Mining may not be necessary, if the ore body and physical environment are conducive to leaching.
 Leaching dissolves minerals in an ore body and results in an enriched solution.
 The solution is collected and processed to extract valuable metals.
 Ore bodies often contain more than one valuable metal.

 Tailings of a previous process may be used as a feed in another process to extract a secondary product from the original ore.
 Additionally, a concentrate may contain more than one valuable metal.
 That concentrate would then be processed to separate the valuable metals into individual constituents.